 All-cotton threads are readily available and are the best choice for piecing our quilting fabrics.
 Help avoid future wear at the seams by choosing a thread that's no stronger than the fabric.
 That means it's best to avoid polyester threads and overly strong cotton threads.
 A hefty thread can also affect seam allowances and accuracy because it takes up too much space in the seam and causes excess bunching.

 The threads below are all good choices for patchwork, but so are many others.
 Use my list as a starting point, but be sure to ask staff members at your local quilt shops for their recommendations.

 03 of 09

 Threads Used for Hand and Machine Quilting

 Quilters use all sorts of threads for quilting, from cotton to decorative versions.
-But remember one thing -- threads developed specifically for hand quilting should not be used in your sewing machine because they are coated with a glaze that is not machine-compatible.
+Threads developed specifically for hand quilting should not be used in your sewing machine because they are coated with a glaze that is not machine-compatible.
 Beyond that, the sky's the limit.

 Manufacturer websites are a good source of information for threads suitable for hand and machine quilting.
 Do keep in mind that you must often change your sewing machine's tension when you machine quilt, use a different thread in the bobbin and choose hand and machine needles that will deliver the thread intact, without damage to its integrity.